 The coastal community has a storied past.
 And its heritage has been well-preserved through the years.
 Roam the historic Downtown streets to learn about the island’s 4,000-year history.
 You’ll discover beautiful architecture, with many buildings placed on the National Register of Historic Places.
 If you want to stay overnight, some of its historic homes now house intimate bed & breakfasts.

 After enjoying a drink at the Palace Saloon, the oldest bar in Florida still serving beverages, head to Fort Clinch State Park.
-Along with exploring the history of this Civil War-era fort, the park’s beaches are an excellent place to hunt for seashells.
+Along with exploring the history of this Civil War-era fort, the park’s shady shores, hiding one of the most popular Amelia Island beaches, are an excellent place to hunt for seashells.
 With its many ocean treasures, don’t be shocked if you stumble upon a set of pearly shark teeth.

-Finish your time on Amelia Island with a sunset cruise.
+Finish your sightseeing on Amelia Island with a sunset cruise.
 You may even be able to spot dolphins, manatees, and wild horses on nearby Cumberland Island.

 For a fun road trip and a ferry ride in one, head to Cumberland Island.
 Just 45 minutes by car followed by a 45-minute ferry ride, the island, just over the border in Georgia, is a wonderful escape from Jacksonville.
 Like St. Augustine, Cumberland Island provides visitors with a stunning array of old buildings and ruins.

 You can access the island via the National Park Ferry or an arranged private boat.
 Once you arrive, you’ll have a chance to explore the Tabby House.
 Built in 1790 by General Nathan Greene, the home is the oldest on the island.
 It was created using “tabby,” a mix of oyster shells, lime, sand, and water.